kubernetes-sigs/security-profiles-operator/README.md

 ## Community, discussion, contribution, and support

+If you're interested in contributing to SPO, please see the [developer focused document](hacking.md)

 We schedule a monthly meeting every last Thursday of a month.

 - [Meeting Notes][8]